Information on the coronavirus (SARS-CoV-2)

 All business travel and face-to-face work meetings that are not absolutely necessary should be cancelled.
 In cases of compelling necessity, the dean or the head of the central institution is responsible for authorizing business trips and field trips/excursions.
 For the central administration, the chancellor decides.
 Business trips to high-risk areas are not permitted.

-Until the end of the winter semester (31 March 2021), the premises of the University remain reserved for face-to-face examinations and teaching as well as other events required for official purposes.
+The premises of the University are reserved at least until the end of the lecture period of the summer semester 2021 (23 July 2021) for face-to-face examinations, face-to-face teaching as well as other events required in the future for official purposes.
 Until then, no rooms within the University can be made available for other classroom events (especially those with external participants, e.g. conferences, meetings, workshops).

 The University has set up an information office for students, faculty, and staff.
 It can be reached via the following e-mail address: